-We are pleased to provide the annual accountability report of the South Carolina Legislative Audit Council for the fiscal year ended June 30, 2008.
+We are pleased to provide the annual accountability report of the South Carolina Legislative Audit Council for the fiscal year ended June 30, 2009.
 The LAC encourages legislative requests for performance audits and is committed to audit work that will be responsive to legislative needs.
-Please call me or Jane Thesing, deputy director, at (803) 253-7612 with questions or comments.
+Please call me at (803) 253-7612 with questions or comments.